 Although sharing its tonneau-style shape and proportions with their recent Grand Dome DT Vintage 1946 automatic chronograph, the new Dubey & Schaldenbrand Dome GMT (ref.
-4350) self-winding timekeeper is considerably more compact, which makes it not only more elegant, but also a lot more wearable not only because of the smaller size that allows the gadget to fit nicely even a narrow wrist, but also thanks to less intimidating weight that doesn’t try to constantly remind you of a metal monster clinging to your arm.
+4350) is considerably smaller, which makes it not only more elegant, but also a lot more wearable not only because of the smaller size that allows the gadget to fit nicely even a narrow wrist, but also thanks to less intimidating weight that doesn’t try to constantly remind you of a metal monster clinging to your arm.

-Available soon both in high-grade stainless steel (as far as I know, the brand uses 316L steel for their timekeepers: the same steel that is often used to make scalpel and other surgical instruments) that will retail at approximately $5000 USD depending on your location as well as in a lot more expensive 18-carat white gold, the new watch measures only 35 millimeters in width and some 47 millimeters in length, while the aforementioned Grand Dome DT is sold in a lot more massive 37.00 mm x 52.00 mm body.
-While both models are at least wearable thanks to their ‘lugless’ design, the smaller version seems to be better suitable for the larger audience of potential buyers.
+Available soon both in high-grade stainless steel (as far as I know, the brand uses 316L steel for their timekeepers: the same steel that is often used to make scalpel and other surgical instruments) that will retail at approximately $5000 USD depending on your location as well as in a lot more expensive 18-karat white gold, the new watch measures only 35 millimeters in width and some 47 millimeters in length, while the aforementioned Grand Dome DT is sold in a lot more massive 37.00 mm x 52.00 mm body.
+While both models are at least wearable thanks to their ‘lugless’ design, the smaller version is better suitable for the larger audience of potential buyers.

 According to the brand’s press release, the watch is powered by the well-known ETA 2892/A2 automatic movement that has been equipped with an “exclusive” GMT module that Dubey & Schaldenbrand outsources from an unspecified supplier.